How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

 Point Lobos State Natural Reserve

 This paid area sits 5 miles north of Garrapata State Park.
-Much busier, it allures most of the hikers with its picturesque China Cove along the Bird Island Trail.
+Much busier, it allures the majority of its hikers with the picturesque China Cove, nestled below the Bird Island Trail.

 Calla Lily Valley

-Located within Garrapata State Park, the Calla Lily Valley sees an influx of the visitors from mid-February through April when wild calla lilies bloom.
-The area nestles 2.2 miles south of the Soberanes Point, Whale Peak Trail.
+Located within Garrapata State Park, the Calla Lily Valley sees an influx of visitors from mid-February through April when wild calla lilies bloom.
+The area sits 2.2 miles south of the Soberanes Point-Whale Peak Trail.

 Bixby Creek Bridge

-The iconic Bixby Creek Bridge is only 6.2 miles south of the Soberanes Point, Whale Peak Trail.
+The iconic Bixby Creek Bridge is only 6.2 miles south of the Soberanes Point-Whale Peak Trail.
 Being a part of Highway 1, the structure doesn’t require hiking to showcase itself in its full glory.
-If you wish to take a few pictures of this signature landmark, stop at any overlooks near the either side of the bridge.
+If you wish to take a few pictures of this signature landmark, stop at any overlooks near either side of the bridge.

 Garrapata State Park - Roads and Destinations